chewjiayi/Buildingbloccompetition-V9/README.md

 The website aims to help individuals—especially youths—who may feel unsafe or judged when talking to a real counsellor.

-This web app does *not* replace professional help, but gently bridges users toward real counsellors when they are ready.
+This web app will not replace professional help, but gently bridges users toward real counsellors when they are ready.

 ## 🧩 **Key Features**
-1. 🔐 Signup and login
+1. Signup and login
-2. 💬 AI mood chat assistance
+2. AI mood chat assistance
-3. 🎧 AI voice counsellor
+3. AI voice counsellor
-4. 🧘 Emotional well-being tools
+4. Emotional well-being tools
-5. 📊 Personal dashboard
+5. Personal dashboard
-6. 📅 Human counselling booking
+6. Human counselling booking
-7. 🚨 Crisis detection
+7. Crisis detection

 ## 🛠️ **Tech Stack**
 - HTML + CSS + JavaScript